parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 aliases:
 - /blog/2022-04-07-introducing-code-review-hotspots-with-semgrep/
 - /blog/semgrep-hotspot/
+- /blog/2022-04-07-code-review-hotspots-with-semgrep/
 categories:
 - semgrep
 - automation
 ---

-I will discuss the (not novel) concept of code review hotspots.
-Hotspots are parts of the code that might contain vulnerabilities.
+I will discuss the (not novel) concept of code review hot spots.
+Hot spots are parts of the code that might contain vulnerabilities.
 They are not suitable for automatic reporting, so security engineers should review them manually.
-I will define what I call a hotspot; I'll find some examples with Semgrep; and finally, I'll show how I collect these rules.
+I will define what I call a hot spot; I'll find some examples with Semgrep; and finally, I'll show how I collect these rules.

 <!--more-->

-# What is a Hotspot?
+# What is a Hot Spot?
-In this context, hotspots are parts of code that *might* contain security vulnerabilities.
+In this context, hot spots are parts of code that *might* contain security vulnerabilities.
 You are not "always" looking for a specific problem, but rather bad practices, common mistakes, insecure configurations, and in short, places where bad things usually happen.